zephyrproject-rtos/zephyr/doc/guides/west/index.rst

    planned.rst
    release-notes.rst

-For details on west's Python APIs (including APIs provided by extensions in the zephyr), see :ref:`west-apis`.
+For details on west's Python APIs, see :ref:`west-apis`.

 .. rubric:: Footnotes